We’ve put together a feature recap from the Fall of 2018 for all of our Livingtree Engage users. Here are the updates that went live this fall:

 – It should have one central, shared calendar so that families can easily find out what’s coming up in the classroom, at the school, and in the district.

-– It should be capable of translating posts within the platform or network, as well as the notifications that go out to families.
+– It should be capable of translating posts within the platform, as well as the notifications that go out to families.